dfjkahdfjkash/ExData_Plotting1/README.md

+## Notice: 1.dataProvider.R includes the code to read data.
+Just put it in your working directory.
-## Notice: data and png file will be stored in data folder under R main directory.
+           2.Data and png file will be stored in data folder under working directory.

+Best regards,
+Harvey

 ## Introduction